What Is Hyperbaric Oxygen Therapy and Its Benefits?

 Category: Recover

 In the ever-evolving world of health and wellness, innovative therapies are emerging to help the body heal faster, perform better, and recover more effectively.
-One such treatment gaining attention—both in medical circles and among athletes, biohackers, and chronic illness sufferers—is Hyperbaric Oxygen Therapy (HBOT).
+One such treatment gaining attention, both in medical circles and among athletes, biohackers, and chronic illness sufferers, is Hyperbaric Oxygen Therapy (HBOT).
+While it was once reserved primarily for diving accidents or severe medical emergencies, it has now entered the mainstream of integrative health.
 But what exactly is it, and how can it support recovery?
 Let’s dive in.

 What Is Hyperbaric Oxygen Therapy?

 Hyperbaric Oxygen Therapy is a medical treatment in which a person breathes 100% pure oxygen while inside a pressurized chamber.
+To understand the hyperbaric environment, it helps to think of the way pressure changes when you dive underwater.
 The air pressure inside the chamber is increased to 1.5 to 3 times normal atmospheric pressure.
-This combination of high-pressure environment and concentrated oxygen allows your lungs to gather significantly more oxygen than would be possible breathing pure oxygen at normal air pressure.
+This combination of a high pressure environment and concentrated oxygen allows your lungs to gather significantly more oxygen than would be possible breathing pure oxygen at normal air pressure.

 How Does HBOT Support Recovery?

-Whether you're recovering from surgery, a sports injury, a concussion, or managing a chronic condition, HBOT offers a range of scientifically backed benefits that enhance the body’s natural repair mechanisms.
+Whether you are recovering from surgery, a sports injury, a concussion, or managing a chronic condition, HBOT offers a range of scientifically backed benefits that enhance the body’s natural repair mechanisms.
+The primary goal is to overcome hypoxia, which is a state where tissues do not receive enough oxygen to maintain normal function.

 1. Accelerates Tissue Repair and Wound Healing